JohnSnowLabs/langtest/docs/pages/docs/model_input.md

 from johnsnowlabs import nlp
 ```

-Using a `Pretrained Model` from hub in John Snow Labs.
+Using a `Pretrained Model` in John Snow Labs.

 ```python
 from nlptest import Harness